dpb587/dpb587.me/blog/_posts/2013-02-19-using-facter-in-ant-scripts.md

 ### Summary

-So now it's much easier to reference environment information from property files (via interpolation), make targets more conditional, and, of course, from actual tasks.
+So now it's much easier to reference environment information from property files (via interpolation), make targets more conditional, and, of course, within actual tasks.

  [1]: https://puppetlabs.com/puppet/what-is-puppet/